ahilbers/renewable_test_PSMs/README.md

 If you use this repository in your own research, please cite the following paper:

-AP Hilbers, DJ Brayshaw, A Gandy (2020).
+AP Hilbers, DJ Brayshaw, A Gandy (2020, *in review*).
 Quantifying demand and weather uncertainty in power system models using the *m* out of *n* bootstrap. [arXiv:1912.10326](https://arxiv.org/abs/1912.10326).